 Some of the heavy metals that create problems for you are:

 These heavy metals start to mess with your metabolic pathways.
 Neutrophils are part of your immune system, and heavy metals change how well they function.
 (25)

 Cobalt and nickel, for example, can reduce your ability to kill off pathogens by 50%.
-Not being able to keep bacteria and viruses in check can raise your chances for allergies and asthma.
+Not being able to keep bacteria in check can raise your chances for allergies and asthma.
 (26)

 Heavy metals also raise your IgE levels and trigger this pathway, opening you up for more and more allergic reactions.
 This contributes to you having increased asthmatic symptoms as well.
 One study even suggests heavy metals exposure increase asthma risk in children.
 (27, 28)